 Miriam Lerner

 I’m from Oakland, CA, and I attend college in New Orleans, LA!
 I grew up with two engineers for parents, so I’ve always been encouraged and surrounded by creativity and passion for engineering.
-I love studying Engineering Physics, and I am fascinated in the intersection of policy and engineering, particularly in the clean energy and aerospace industries.
+I love studying Engineering Physics, and I am fascinated in the intersection of technology, ethics, and policy.
+I am interested in the application of engineering to solve real-world problems, from novel energy solutions to biomedical applications.

 I recently built my own porch swing, and my current projects include: